Find Affordable College Courses

 The average amount in student loans that medical assisting majors at Ross - Fort Wayne take out is $9,500.

-International Business College - Indianapolis ranked #8 on this year’s Best Allied Health Services Schools in Indiana list.
-Located in the city of Indianapolis, International Business College - Indianapolis is a private for-profit college with a fairly small student population.
+International Business College - Indianapolis did quite well in this year’s ranking of the best schools for allied health and medical assisting services students.
+It came in at #8 on the list.
+Located in the large city of Indianapolis, International Business College - Indianapolis is a private for-profit school with a fairly small student population.

 While working on their degree, medical assisting majors at International Business College - Indianapolis accumulate an average of around $11,110 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $189.